tlevine/toilet-foi/ideas.md

   1. A study on human behavior involved the use and cleaning of bathrooms
   2. A comparison of the actual cleaning practices to various sanitation standards

-* I have experience with this sort of research and thus am able to digest the documents and disseminate my findings.
+* I have experience with behavioral and environmental health research.
+I thus am able to digest the documents and disseminate my findings.
   * Here is a recent human behavioral study of mine on the use of toilets. http://thomaslevine.com/!/hovering-cycle
   * I work frequently with data journalists.
 Here is some evidence of this.